ben12345/Data-Viz-Insights-for-HR/README.md

 1.The Data Visualization, is located at the following public Tableau linked here

-2. The storytelling part is linked here
+2.The storytelling part is linked here